Best AC Recharge Kits: Beat the Heat With These Top Picks

 Although it’s a great option, this AC recharge kit has its drawbacks.
 Despite having several purity achievements, this product is illegal in California because of their strict emission laws.
 This kit also doesn't come with a hose to use, so if you do not have one, you'll have to buy it separately.

-Best AC Recharge Kit Honorable Mention: Interdynamics MAC-134 EZ Chill Refrigerant Refill
+Honorable Mention: Interdynamics MAC-134 EZ Chill Refrigerant Refill

 A handy all-in-one product, Interdynamics offers a great R134a recharging kit.
 The EZ Chill refrigerant is perfect for a quick fix and can quickly fix small leaks in your air conditioning system.
 This Freon solution is a great median between comprehensive protection and being cost-effective.